kisom/kyleisom.net-archive/source/_posts/2012-10-17-syntax-off.markdown

 to it.
 I found that I began to focus more on the code and less on the colours.
 Syntax highlighting had, for me, been somewhat of a crutch.
 I was relying on it to immediately highlight code errors.
-I found that I began to read the code closer, to hold the program in my head, and to write more consider code.
+I found that I began to read the code closer, to hold the program in my head, and to write more judicious code.

 The best way I can describe it is to compare it to reading a book.
 When I read a book, I don't want parts of speech highlighted in different colours.